Common Good Balance Sheet

 European Union's non-financial information

-The Common Good Balance Sheet measures success by new standards:
+The Common Good Balance Sheet measures success by new standards: increasing the common good becomes the main goal, not only financial gain.

 - What impact are economic activities having on the general quality of life, today and for future generations?